BabelfishNL/PeglingJS/README.md

 	6.3.
 Instructions
 ```

+## 1. Note

+PeglingJS is no longer being developed.
+Imho PEG's require too much effort to get right given small changed in the langues.
+Currently I use an ad-hoc parser.

 ## 1. Introduction

 PeglingJS is a parser-and-compiler generator based on Parsing Expression Grammars (PEG's [1]).
 PEG's offer an efficient way of defining languages and parsers.